Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 However, a couple of users still need to be excluded because of a requirement and a bit technical constraints.
 To mitigate the risk of not having MFA enabled for the accounts, after excluding them from the MFA policy.
 The followings condition could be applied depending on your environment:

 **Mitigation**
--Device compliant/
+-Device compliant
--Location filtering such as ip address/
+-Location filtering such as ip address
--Device ID filtering but device registering is required/
+-Device ID filtering but device registering is required

 With the filtering above, risk is mitigated.